Concordium/concordium-rosetta/README.md

 ### Failure handling

-Rosetta doesn't check most things that would make a transaction invalid; things like nonexistent accounts, bad signatures, and insufficient funds.
+Rosetta doesn't check most things that would make a transaction invalid;
+i.e. things like nonexistent accounts, bad signatures, and insufficient funds.
 As long as the transaction is "well-formed", Rosetta will accept the transaction and return its hash without complaints.